Stevencibambo/rag-assistant-frontend/README.md

 # RAG Assistant Frontend

-This is the React-based frontend for the Open RAG (Retrieval-Augmented Generation) Assistant [https://github.com/Stevencibambo/open-rag-assistant](Backend Repo), a conversational AI system powered by a local LLM (via Ollama) and FastAPI backend.
+This is the React-based frontend for the Open RAG (Retrieval-Augmented Generation) Assistant [Backend Repo](https://github.com/Stevencibambo/open-rag-assistant), a conversational AI system powered by a local LLM (via Ollama) and FastAPI backend.
 The frontend allows users to ask questions in natural language and receive responses based on retrieved documents.

 ## 🚀 Features
 - Clean and responsive UI using Bootstrap